 Wildfires Can't Hide from Earth Observing Satellites

-Sensors aboard Earth observing satellites and NASA’s Fire Information for Resource Management System (FIRMS) provide information about wildfires 24/7 to anyone, anywhere in the world.
+Sensors aboard Earth observing satellites along with NASA’s Fire Information for Resource Management System (FIRMS) provide information about wildfires 24/7 to anyone, anywhere in the world.

 NASA, Forest Service Partnership Expands Active Fire Mapping Capabilities

-A new Fire Information for Resource Management System (FIRMS) focused on the U.S. and Canada provides expanded capabilities including additional map layers, ownership boundaries, and daily fire dangers.
+FIRMS US/Canada provides expanded capabilities including additional map layers, ownership boundaries, and information about daily fire dangers.

 Evolution of a Wildfire

-Shows how remotely sensed Earth-observing satellite data can be used to monitor and fight wildfires raging in the more remote parts of the world.
+Shows how remotely sensed Earth-observing satellite data can be used to monitor and fight wildfires occurring in remote parts of the world.

 Relevant Data User Profiles